Demi-urge/menace_sandbox/README.md

 3. Review the live status feed, elapsed-time banner, and optional debug panel.
 If every check passes, the banner switches to a success state and the **Start Sandbox** button becomes available.
 4. Launch the sandbox by selecting **Start Sandbox**, then stop it with **Stop Sandbox** when finished.

+If preflight pauses with a `prepare_pipeline_for_bootstrap` timeout, jump to [Bootstrap timeouts and tuning](#bootstrap-timeouts-and-tuning) for the recommended mitigations.

 The GUI intercepts preflight exceptions, pauses the workflow, and surfaces the failure message in a modal prompt while capturing traceback details in the debug panel.
 When a pause occurs, the **Retry Step** control becomes available so you can rerun only the failing action without restarting from the beginning.
 You can also kick off a fresh run with **Run Preflight** after resolving the root cause.

 ### Logging and troubleshooting